bmolnar91/workbook/module_web_with_python.md

 #### What would you use a cookie for?

 Using the **Set-Cookie** header field, an HTTP server can pass **name/value pairs and associated metadata** (called cookies) to a **user agent**.
 When the user agent makes subsequent requests to the server, the user agent uses the metadata and other information to determine whether to return the name/value pairs in the Cookie header.

+An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to the user's web browser.
+The browser may store it and send it back with later requests to the same server.
+Typically, it's used to tell if two requests came from the same browser — keeping a user logged-in, for example.
+It **remembers stateful information** for the stateless HTTP protocol.

+Cookies are mainly used for 3 purposes:

+- **Session management**: Logins, shopping carts, game scores, or anything else the server should remember.
+- **Personalization**: User preferences, themes, and other settings.
+- **Tracking**: Recording and analyzing user behavior.
+This is how ads follow you.

+Contains a name/value pair plus optional metadata (key/value pairs):

+- expiration date: `expires=` or `max-age=`
+- domain: `domain=`
+- path: `path=`
+- https security: `Secure`
+- http only: `HttpOnly`

+Cookie alternatives: There is a technology that recently got popular, called **JSON Web Tokens (JWT)**, which is a **Token-based Authentication**.

+> Cookies are essentially used to store a session id.

+> Cookies can only store 4KB of data.

 ## Software Development Methodologies